piontec/free-oci-kubernetes/README.md

 You need to process the following files with secrets:

-- ./flux-system-extra/github-api-token-secret.yaml.tpl.enc - paste your GitHub PAT again, so Flux can report back the status fo your commits
+- ./flux-modules/flux-system-extra/github-api-token-secret.yaml.tpl.enc - paste your GitHub PAT again, so Flux can report back the status fo your commits
-- ./flux-system-extra/gitops-dashboard-secret.yaml.tpl.enc - create a password for the web application with Flux overwiev
-- ./flux-system-extra/slack-flux-notification-url-secret.yaml.tpl.enc - enter here the Slack webhook you created earlier
+- ./flux-modules/flux-system-extra/slack-flux-notification-url-secret.yaml.tpl.enc - enter here the Slack webhook you created earlier
-- ./monitoring/alertmanager-slack-api-secret.yaml.tpl.enc - again, include the Slack webhook URL
+- ./flux-modules/monitoring/alertmanager-slack-api-secret.yaml.tpl.enc - again, include the Slack webhook URL
-- ./monitoring/prom-stack-grafana-pass-secret.yaml.tpl.enc - create a user password for the Grafana web UI
+- ./flux-modules/monitoring/prom-stack-grafana-pass-secret.yaml.tpl.enc - create a user password for the Grafana web UI

-Additionally, edit `flux/kube-system/kustomization-kube-system-extra.yaml` and enter your correct email address.
-It's used for the `letsencrypt` automatic cert provider.
+Additionally, you have to edit `postBuild` section of a few files to give information like your DNS name for hosting the cluster or admin's email address (required for
+`letsencrypt`).
+The files you need to edit are:

+- flux-modules/flux-system-extra/kustomization-flux-system-extra.yaml
+- flux-modules/kube-system-extra/kustomization-kube-system-extra.yaml
+- flux-modules/monitoring/kustomization-monitoring.yaml
+- flux-modules/extras/wireguard/kustomization-wireguard.yaml
+- flux-modules/extras/wireguard/kustomization-wireguard-pre.yaml

 Make sure that the `tofu` run is complete as well.
-Now, you can commit everything into your GitOps repository and push the changes, adding the following files to your repo:
+Now, you can commit everything into your GitOps repository and push the changes, adding all the created terraform and *.yaml files to your repo.
+Check that all the files are in, especially `tofu` state files:

-- flux/kube-system/ingress-nginx-secgroup-oidc-cm.yaml
 - tf/terraform.tfstate
 - tf/terraform.tfstate.backup
 - tf/variables-private.tf